Next: , Up: Selection Expressions

 Email ~ "\\.org"

-Will match any record in which there is a field named ‘Email’ whose value terminates in ‘.org’.
-If we are interested in the value of some specific email, we can specify its relative position into the containing record by using subscripts.
+matches any record in which there is a field named ‘Email’ whose value terminates in (the literal string) ‘.org’.
+If we are interested in the value of some specific email, we can specify its relative position in the containing record by using subscripts.
 Consider, for example:

 Email[0] ~ "\\.org"